 Protractor Tutorial – Protractor with TypeScript

 Visual Studio Code is the most widely used editor for Protractor automation tests.
 The visual studio Code supports Intellisense, Keyboard shortcuts and most importunately its free tool.
-Protractor is node.js based framework which supports typescript.
+Protractor is node.js based framework that supports typescript.
 Typescript gives powerful IntelliSense features which provide better coding experience with Visual Studio Code.
-In this series of Protractor Tutorial, we will be using Visual Studio as preferred IDE.
+In this series of Protractor Tutorials, we will be using Visual Studio as a preferred IDE.

 Jasmine is a flexible assertion framework, it provides a lot of functionalities along with pre-defined functionalities and assertion libraries, it also allows users to customize the assertions i.e creating our own assertions needs 3 steps tasks.
 1. Define the interface 2.Implement custom assertion 3.Add custom assertions to Jasmine

 If you are familiar with C# or Java-based framework, then switching to protractor is easy.
 But Protractor doesn’t work in the same way, traditional automation framework commands return primitive types or objects directly when you execute the command, In protractor almost all the commands return promises, which will be resolved to primitive types or Objects.

 Protractor is initially developed for Angular applications, However, it supports all web applications.
 It is widely used for Single Page Applications (SPA) to automate web applications.
 In addition to traditional webdriver commands protractor also supports its own set of commands which helps to automate the application faster and easier.
 The browser object of the ProtractorBrowser class comes handy while executing protractor browser commands.

 Browser Window Class in Protractor handles the browser-window related operations.
 It provides functionalities like maximize, resize, get and set window position and size. browser.manage().window() has 5 methods namely:maximize(), getSize(), setSize(), getPosition(), setPosition()